 - Addressing social, environmental and economic issues.

-- Revamp Furniture brings new life to unwanted furniture and takes great pride in the fact that this furniture is diverted from landfill.
+- Revamp 3R Store brings new life to unwanted furniture and takes great pride in the fact that this furniture is diverted from landfill.

 - Provides training and employment opportunities for long-term unemployed